Jax Anderson

-Jax Anderson, formerly known as Flint Eastwood, is an alt pop musician from Detroit, Michigan.
+Jacqueline Dean "Jax" Anderson, formerly known as Flint Eastwood, is an alt pop musician from Detroit, Michigan.
 With wide-ranging influences from Spaghetti Westerns to Motown to mainstream dance pop, Anderson has built a reputation for her uncompromising style and high energy stage presence.

 Jax Anderson formally announced a name change from Flint Eastwood.
 The musical project has undergone multiple transformations: Apple Trees and Tangerines (2008-2010), POWER (2010-2012), and Flint Eastwood (2012-2019).
 Anderson's music style is often described as "Spaghetti Western inspired".

 Jax Anderson regularly tours the United States, performing in venues and music festivals of varying sizes.

 History

 Apple Trees & Tangerines

 Jax and Seth Anderson launched their joint music career as the band Apple Trees & Tangerines in 2008, along with former band members Ian Bacon, Jackleen Joseph, and Shane Nixon.
 In 2010, they won SESAC’s "College Battle of the Bands" in Las Vegas.
 That year, the Andersons informally released a 10-song EP, which included the singles "Can You Save Me" and "Sold My Soul (to the Radio)."